fonkamloic/College-student-dashboard/README.md

 # College-student-dashoard
 A student project web app which aim to provide, through an interactive dashboard, a means to share and inetract with other student s from other unversities and there by permitting the to:

-- share resources with other students (documents ,answers and even laughs)
+- Share resources with other students (documents ,answers and even laughs)
-- discuss about a topic like "Google's New operating system"
+- Discuss about a topic like "Google's New operating system"
-- chat privately with other student .....etc
+- Chat privately with other student .....etc

 Note: More is still to be implemented but for now, let us just do the basics.